commercialhaskell/stackage/CURATORS.md

 (including for test suites and benchmarks), to check whether bounds can be lifted, and to get `tell-me-when-its-released` notifications.

-Notably this doesn't build anything, so you won't see any compilation errors for builds/tests/benchmarks.
+Notably this does not build anything, so you wont see any compilation errors for builds/tests/benchmarks.

+## Adding new curators

+1. Add public ssh key to build server
+2. Add to fpco/stackage project.